 Bit of a weird question, but a good friend of mine is looking to record a first album with his band early next year.
 They’ve put together a business plan to try and get someone to invest in it but no success so far.
 Just wondering if you knew of anyone interested in helping new musicians finance their projects in some way…

 Actually I doubt whether the traditional business plan/single financial investor route is going to get your friend anywhere in the present climate.
-Every single business sector is chasing investors right now.
+Every single business sector is chasing investors in the nuove criptovalute niche right now.
 With the record industry in terminal decline the very few people who have cash to spare will want a much safer home for it than an acoustic alternative rock band.

 The traditional music business model is fucked.
 According to visionaries like Terry McBride (see Wired interview) the only sensible way forward for most artists is through building a fanbase and then involving the audience directly in financing and promoting the product.